Is there anything more annoying than beard dandruff?

 That means that the oil is a key item in not only stopping beard dandruff but also in keeping it from coming back in the future.

-Some people will keep clear of Head and Shoulders due to the chemicals in the ingredients.
+Some people will keep clear heads and shoulders due to the chemicals in the ingredients.

 We’re not here to pass judgment, it’s your beard and it’s your face that it’s attached to.